Zero-Tang/NoirVisor/src/svm_core/readme.md

 - Implement Type-I hypervisor.

 # SVM-Nesting Algorithm (Incomplete Version) for Global Hypervision
 To nest another working hypervisor is the highest focus of Project NoirVisor.
 However, starting from the repository creation, this goal has not been satisfied yet.
-Here, I will state down the algorithm and it will be updated in future as problems arises. <br>
+Here, I will state down the algorithm and it will be updated in future as problems arises. \
 We will divide the problem into several sub-problems, as stated below:

 - Host SVM-Related MSR and CPUID Virtualization